arjunbamba/cosmological-horizon/README.md

 ### 🔭 Extraneous Files 👣

 There are 2 extraneous scripts that I coded while developing this project; although ***not applicable*** to this project, they could be used for either further development of this project or for any other purpose.
 The 2 extraneous scripts are:
-* cosmic_visualization.py - visualizing our solar system in 2D using Python Turtle Graphics
+* `cosmic_visualization.py` - visualizing our solar system in 2D using Python Turtle Graphics
-* cosmic_visualization_v2.py - visualizing our solar system in 3D using Python Turtle Graphics.
+* `cosmic_visualization_v2.py` - (super cool) visualizing our solar system in 3D using Python Turtle Graphics.
 Allows you to change perspective using up and down arrows.

 Feel free to run these scripts, if you'd like, to view the solar system visualizations.